JuliusPinsker/RAGForge/README.md

 3. **Knowledge Base Integration**:
    - The application uses `AgentKnowledge`, a knowledge base class that connects to the vector database.
    - Handles the organization of embeddings, retrieval of documents, and inclusion of relevant sources in the responses.

-### Knowledge Base Workflow

-- **Ingestion**: Files (PDF, TXT, Markdown) are processed, vectorized, and stored in the vector database.
-- **Retrieval**: Queries are converted into embeddings and matched against the stored document embeddings using similarity search.
-- **Augmented Responses**: Retrieved documents are used to construct meaningful and source-inclusive responses.

 ---